 - If you’re traveling in international first & business class, or have airline elite status, you may get lounge access anyway

-- Some of us find it worthwhile to get a lounge membership with a specific airline we frequently travel with; for example, I have the Citi® / AAdvantage® Executive World Elite Mastercard® (review), which offers an Admirals Club membership
+- Some of us find it worthwhile to get a lounge membership with a specific airline we frequently travel with; for example, I have the Citi® / AAdvantage® Executive World Elite Mastercard® (review), which offers an Admirals Club membership for the primary cardmember

 Even beyond that, there’s so much variability in terms of the value of a particular lounge visit:

 - If you have a three hour connection and you can spend that time in a Priority Pass lounge, that provides real value; meanwhile if you show up at the airport five minutes before boarding starts, there might not even be a point in visiting a lounge